ipfs-cluster/ipfs-cluster/docs/composite-clusters.md

 ## Introduction

 The idea of composite ipfs-clusters is based on the capacity of a cluster node to provide an ipfs-proxy endpoint in which HTTP requests are partially hijacked and used to trigger cluster operations or retrieve cluster information.
-This means that ipfs-clusters offers a partial ipfs-compatible API.
+This means that ipfs-clusters offers a partial IPFS API.

 If this API were to be completely handled by cluster (at least for all the applicable endpoints in which cluster may play a part), we would find that an IPFS API endpoint could be instead an ipfs-cluster peer, and it could be used to control an ipfs-cluster.